ruwayd99/Free_RTOS_CPSC_538G/testing_SRP.md

 * **Quantified savings match theory**:
 ```
  --- STACK MEMORY COMPARISON (100 tasks, 20 per group) ---
-   Without sharing : 100 x 976 bytes = 97600 bytes of stack
+   Without sharing : 100 x 976 bytes = 96000 bytes of stack
    With sharing    :   5 x 768 bytes =  3840 bytes of stack (.bss)
-                                     +  1000 bytes (in heap)
+                                     +  28800 bytes (in heap)
-   Stack memory saved by sharing: 92760 bytes  (95%)
+   Stack memory saved by sharing: 63360 bytes  (66%)
    (This run used TRUE runtime sharing: all 100 tasks on 5 buffers)
 ```

-  That 95% is exactly `1 - (5/100)` — as predicted by Baker's theorem
-  applied to 20 tasks per level.
+  So we saved 66% of stack memory by sharing which is great.

-Here are the raw logs for both tests (note that for with stack sharing, the projected heap usage for stack is lower than what we actually found (76800 vs 97600)):
+Here are the raw logs for both tests:
 ```
 =============================================================
  SRP STACK-SHARING QUANTITATIVE REPORT